azadoss/anomaly_correction/README.md

 ### Todo

 [🚧] This is on-going project to add for internal use for [Anamnesai.com](https://anamnesai.com) a Medical data analysis app that I'm currently building...<br>
-[•] Gigabite size CSV file analysis with context window more than 1M+ rows and 20+ columns EEG analysis for Kazakova A. from [Epilepsy Reasearch Clinic Almaty](klinikasavinova.kz).(Waiting for proper open source model with 10M+ context window to test 880MB cvs with EEG raw data)<br>
+[•] Gigabite size CSV file analysis with context window more than 1M+ rows and 20+ columns EEG analysis for K. Anna from [Epilepsy Reasearch Clinic Almaty](klinikasavinova.kz).(Waiting for proper open source model with 10M+ context window to test 880MB cvs with EEG raw data)<br>
 [•] Collabrate with Atyrau biodoc ...

 ## Evo2 Model